WordPress/openverse/documentation/meta/incidents/runbooks/incident_response_runbook.md

       illuminating.
    4. Record _everything_.
 Keep a local file as a scratchpad for notes, post them to the Slack thread.
 The more retained raw information the better.
-      Before deleting, or restarting anything, take screenshots or copy/paste important text wherever you can.
+      Before deleting or restarting anything: make backups, take screenshots or copy/paste important text wherever you can.
    5. If something is related to a 3rd party API, like a provider or SaaS offering used in Openverse, contact them as soon as possible.
-   6. Start a Slack huddle if real time audio would be useful.
+   6. Start a Slack huddle if real time audio or video would be useful.
    7. For incidents that may last several hours, consider silencing any AWS alarms that are actively being investigated - the extra noise can distract and detract from the stabilization work.
 For any AWS alarms, this can be